On the nature of buckling instability in galactic bars

-This means that the average orbit of the stars in this stage looks more like the one shown in Fig.~\ref{resorbit}, which has a minimum shifted with respect to the $y$ axis.
+This means that the average orbit of the stars at this stage looks more like the one shown in Fig.~\ref{resorbit}, which has its minima shifted with respect to the $y$-axis.

 Interestingly, this kind of orbit also explains the mean velocity of stars during this phase of buckling discussed by \citet{Li2023}.
-Figure~\ref{xzvelmaps} shows the mean velocity of the stars in the horizontal and vertical direction, $v_x$ and $v_z$ (upper and lower panel, respectively) at the time of maximum distortion ($t = 4.5$ Gyr).
-The motion of the stars can be understood if the stars on average follow the orbit shown in black.
+Figure~\ref{xzvelmaps} shows the mean velocity of the stars in the horizontal and vertical directions, $v_x$ and $v_z$ (upper and lower panels, respectively) at the time of maximum distortion ($t = 4.5$ Gyr).
+The motion of the stars can be understood if on average the stars follow the orbit shown in black.
 The components of the stellar motion (black arrows along the orbit) along the $x$ and $z$ directions agree with the overall average motion of all stars in these directions shown by the white arrows.
 This average orbit probably originates from the combination of banana and anti-banana ($\infty$-like) orbits.